 WHAT TO SEE ON EASTER ISLAND

-- AHU TONGARIKI, the largest ahu on Easter Island, is what you have seen when you Google the Moai: 15 of them on one large platform.
+The largest ahu on Easter Island, Ahu Tongariki is what you have seen when you Google the Moai: 15 of them on one large platform.
 It’s the quintessential stop and one of the most impressive sights you’ll see on the island.
 Wait for your tour group to move along so you can get a shot of the ahu without smiling tourists in the foreground, and take shots from both of the small hills in front of it.
 Don’t forget to walk around to the back of the ahu for a totally different perspective.

-- ORONGO AND THE RANO KAU CRATER, the ceremonial center in the southwestern corner of Easter Island, is home to some stunning landscapes and the Birdman ritual.
+This is the ceremonial center in the southwestern corner of Easter Island and it is home to some stunning landscapes and the Birdman ritual.
 Not far from Hanga Roa, you’ll see examples of primitive housing and learn about the Tangata Manu religion that determined the annual reigning tribe until the 1860s.

-- MAHINA BEER is the local craft brew, and it’s a light, citrusy pale ale that will absolutely quench your thirst in between tours or after catching yet another gorgeous sunset.
-I love drinking local when I can, and this beer is refreshing and easy to drink- a great alternative to pisco sours.
+The local craft brew, and it’s a light, citrusy pale ale that will absolutely quench your thirst in between tours or after catching yet another gorgeous sunset.
+I love drinking local when I can, and Mahina is refreshing and easy to drink- a great alternative to pisco sours.

-- PISCO SOURS are a staple on Easter Island.
+A staple on Easter Island- and much of South America.
 Concocted of pisco (a grape liqueur), sugar, lime, and egg white, every restaurant does theirs a little differently.
 Do yourself a favor and try as many of them as you can.
 They range from sweet to sour, some have a sugared rim, and all seem to be the pride of the establishment serving them.

-- FARAVA RESTAURANT, right off the main road, was my favorite meal on Easter Island.
+Located right off the main road, Farava was my favorite restaurant on Easter Island.
 Definitely more of a local joint, the ceviche was fresh and delicious, and the pisco sour was very tasty.
 A few at the table raved about the whole fish (served with potatoes-roasted or mashed- or rice).
 We sat outside in the back on the covered porch.
 No English menus and lots of island natives, so this isn’t a touristy restaurant- a perfect place to spend some time in between tours!
 Lunch for two (a round of drinks and two entrees): $50

 WHERE TO STAY ON EASTER ISLAND